 Determining the elastic thickness of the Venusian lithosphere

 There is currently an assumption that Venus is currently in a stagnant-lid regime, which indicates that the planet is geologically dead.
 However studies have shown that Venus appears to have a thin elastic lithosphere on both regional (1000's of km) and local (100's of km) scales (Anderson & Smrekar 2006; O'Rourke & Smrekar 2018).
-Yet these studies have been discounted due to how much they deviate from current stagnant-lid models applied to Venus which have very little heat flow.
+Yet these studies have been discounted due to how much they deviate from current stagnant-lid models applied to Venus which assume very little heat flow.
 I am working to show that the results from these two studies, which use two entirely different techniques, agree.
 Agreement between these two studies points to the fact that Venus does in fact have a lithosphere with variable thickness, and will redefine how we model Venusian geology and heat flow.

 Topographical profiles from Hepat corona on Venus which display lithospheric flexure